 Reeves County, TX - Oil & Gas Discussion archives

 The solar company and surface owner do not have the right to make the minerals subservient to the surface use.
 For this reason, the solar company could contract with the mineral owner to agree that the solar use dominates over the minerals in exchange for some compensation to the mineral owner.
-This is mostly possible where there are one or two mineral owners - for example each owns 1/2 of 320 acres = 160 NMA.
+This is mostly possible where there are one or two mineral owners—for example, each owns 1/2 of 320 acres = 160 NMA.
 If there are many mineral owners, then it is difficult to get them all to agree.
 If you owned 100% minerals in 10 acres, then it might be reasonable to agree to make the surface use dominant as it would be easier to have an alternative drillsite.
 With large acreage, this could be more risky for mineral development.
 Or you could agree as long as multiple drillsites were preserved by binding contractual agreement of both the surface and solar company and then you should consult with the oil company lessee to confirm the best sites.

 1 Like